walshyb/Web-Programming/Fitness Tracker/README.md

 Please refer to the project I hope to do, [The Cork Board](https://github.com/walshyb/Web-Programming/blob/master/The%20Cork%20Board/README.md).

-If The Cork Board doesn't work out, I plan on proprosing to you, Professor Plotkin, another project.
+If The Cork Board doesn't work out, I plan on proprosing to Professor Plotkin, another project.
 But I sure hope it works out.

 ## Features